jboyko/BIOL5153/assn02/BoykoCV-2020.01.5.md

 ## Objective
 'Bout it

-## Education
+## Academic Background
-University of Arkansas
+2017 - Present: Doctorate - University of Arkansas

-University of Toronto
+2015 - 2017: Masters of Science - University of Toronto

-University of Toronto
+2010 - 2014: Bachelors of Science - University of Toronto

 ## Publications
 Marine Fresh Response